GoogleCloudPlatform/microservices-demo/kustomize/components/shopping-assistant/README.md

         && cd microservices-demo/
     ```

-1. Replace the placeholder variables into infra script #1 and run it.
+1. Run script #1.
 If it asks about policy bindings, select the option `None`.
 This may take a few minutes.
     ```sh
-    nano kustomize/components/shopping-assistant/scripts/1_deploy_alloydb_infra.sh # replace placeholders
     ./kustomize/components/shopping-assistant/scripts/1_deploy_alloydb_infra.sh
     ```

+    **Note**: If you are on macOS and use a non-GNU version of `sed`, you may have to tweak the script to use `gsed` instead.

 1. Create a Linux VM in Compute Engine (GCE).
     ```sh